ModelTC/Qwen-Image-Lightning/performance_report/README.md

 ---

-### Model Performance Variability
+### 5. Model Performance Variability

-**Table 5** presents an interesting finding: despite `NFE100` having the lowest bad case ratio overall, the distilled models (`NFE8` and `NFE4`) can outperform the base model in some test scenarios.
+Analysis shows that while `NFE100` maintains the lowest overall bad case ratio, the distilled models (`NFE8` and `NFE4`) can outperform it in certain situations.
+For example, in the classroom prompt, `NFE100` produced a typo on the word "fundational," whereas both distilled models rendered the text correctly.
+This demonstrates that distillation does not uniformly reduce performance and may sometimes offer benefits in handling specific details.
+The results are presented in **Table 5**.

 #### **Table 5: Model Performance Variability**
-*This table reveals an interesting phenomenon where distilled models can sometimes outperform the base model in specific scenarios.*

 In certain test cases,  `NFE8` and `NFE4` performs better than `NFE100`.